-A.R.S. § 42-5061(A)(54), 42-5159(A)(51): (Deduction Code 598) Sales of motor vehicle fuel and use fuel to a healthy forest business for off-road use in harvesting, processing or transporting forest products is exempt from transaction privilege tax.
-No information is available on the value of this tax expenditure for FY 2015.
+A.R.S. § 42-5061(E): (Deduction Code 609) The portion of the sales price of heavy trucks and trailers that reflect the federal luxury excise tax are exempt from transaction privilege tax.
+Data is not releasable on the value of this tax expenditure for FY 2018.